ReportsFP&A Readiness Blueprint

 This structure alone removes 90% of internal conflict.

-5. Define Success Before Requirements
+Define Success Before Requirements

 This is the single biggest differentiator between elite and average evaluations.

 Most teams start by gathering requirements.
-Elite teams start by defining success metrics — because success determines requirements, not the other way around.
+Elite teams start by defining success metrics, because success determines requirements, not the other way around.

 Success has four layers:

-Layer 1 — Technical Performance Metrics
+Layer 1: Technical Performance Metrics

 These allow you to measure engines, not demos:

-• Scenario calculation under 5 seconds
+• Scenario calculation in seconds not hours

 • Ability to handle millions of rows of granular data